unosquare/uno-js/README.md

 ### Installation (npm)

-To install uno-js through npm, you only need to write down the following command:
+To install uno-js through npm, you only need to run the following command:

 ```sh
     npm install uno-js --save